bakame-php/aide/src/Enum/README.md

 # Aide for Enums

-A collection of traits to avoid repeating the same methods on PHP's Enum.
+A collection of traits and classes to improve handling PHP's Enum.

 > [!CAUTION]
 > Sub-split of Aide for Enum helpers.